LuGomes/docker-k8s/README.md

       - "4001:8081" # local machine to container port mapping
 ```

-Note: Creating the two services in the same docker-compose.yml file automatically creates the containers in the same network, therefore allowing communication between them.
+Note: **Creating the two services in the same docker-compose.yml file automatically creates the containers in the same network**, therefore allowing communication between them.
 To start up we run `docker-compose up`.
 We don't need to specify the image because it will auto look for the docker-compose.yml file.
 To rebuild images inside docker-compose file we run `docker-compose up --build`.

 - `docker-compose up -d` to launch containers in the background and `docker-compose down` to stop them. `docker-compose ps` to print out the status of the containers built from the docker-compose.yml file.
+You need to be inside the directory where the yml file is located to be able to use `docker-compose ps` as opposed to `docker ps`.

-- **Restart policies** in case our app crashes:
+- **Restart policies** in case our container crashes:
    - "no": never attempt to restart if container stops or crashes
    - always: always restart if container stops for any reason
    - on-failure: only restart if container stops with an error code
    - unless-stopped: always restart unless we forcibly stop it

+For a web app for example we would use always restart policy since we always want it to be available.
+But for worker process we could use the on-failure policy since the exit would occur naturally after processing has finished.